primaryodors/primarydock/README.md

 # Web Application

 You may now host your own PrimaryDock web interface for viewing the contents of the JSON files in the data folder.
-It resembles very much the format and layout of the Primary Odors website.
+It is the same web application as is used for the Primary Odors website.

 ![Web app screenshot](www/assets/webapp.png?raw=true "Web App")